 -

 Consider Over-the-Counter Pain Relievers: For mild to moderate arthritis pain, over-the-counter pain relievers like acetaminophen and NSAIDs may be effective.
 Acetaminophen can help reduce pain, while NSAIDs can reduce both pain and inflammation.
-However, it's essential to use these medications as directed and be aware of potential side effects.
+Still, it's essential to use these medications as directed and be aware of potential side effects.
 Long-term use of NSAIDs can increase the risk of gastrointestinal problems, such as ulcers and bleeding, as well as cardiovascular events.
 Consult with your doctor or pharmacist to determine the most appropriate over-the-counter pain reliever for your situation.

 -